Introduction

 Etiology

-The most likely source of abdominal adhesions in the Western world is prior abdominal surgery.
-The surgeries most likely associated with adhesive small bowel obstruction are open gynecologic procedures, the formation of the ileal pouch-anal anastomosis, and lastly, open colectomy.[2]
-Other causes of adhesions include (but are not limited to) trauma, diverticulitis, inflammatory bowel disease, ventriculoperitoneal shunt (VP) shunt, peritonitis (e.g., tuberculous peritonitis), pelvic inflammatory disease, and abdominal or pelvic radiation.
+Prior abdominal surgery is the most likely source of abdominal adhesions in the Western world.
+The surgeries most likely associated with adhesive small bowel obstruction are open gynecologic procedures, the formation of the ileal pouch-anal anastomosis, and, lastly, open colectomy.[2]
+Other causes of adhesions include (but are not limited to) trauma, diverticulitis, inflammatory bowel disease, ventriculoperitoneal shunt, peritonitis (eg, tuberculous peritonitis), pelvic inflammatory disease, and abdominal or pelvic radiation.
 Congenital conditions such as malrotation may also be associated with adhesions known as Ladd's bands.[3][4]

 Epidemiology

-Adhesions account for approximately one percent of all general surgical admissions and three percent of all laparotomies.
-It is estimated to cost the United States over $2 billion annually in the management of adhesion-related complications.[5]
+Adhesions account for approximately 1% of all general surgical admissions and 3% of all laparotomies.
+The United States is estimated to spend over $2 billion annually on managing adhesion-related complications.[5]
 Medical malpractice claims from cases involving adhesions most likely arise due to failure to warn patients during the consenting process of possible visceral injuries, failure to use specific preventative measures, and failure to diagnose or delayed diagnosis of complications.

 Pathophysiology

-When the peritoneal surface is injured during surgery or a traumatic event, a repair response is initiated.
+A repair response is initiated when the peritoneal surface is injured during surgery or a traumatic event.
 The formation of adhesions involves a complex interaction of cytokines and growth factors secreted by cells near the area of injury.
 The response to injury begins immediately with hemostasis and coagulation, which release several chemical messengers.
-The most abundant messenger cells are the leukocytes, specifically the macrophage, and mesothelial cells.[6][7]
-Macrophages send a signal that will attract new mesothelial cells that re-epithelialize the entire injured peritoneal surface (as opposed to traditional wound healing that heals from edge to edge).
-This response goes through an immediate inflammatory phase peaking on day four to five.
-The presence of adhesions is dependent mainly on the balance of fibrin deposition to degradation (fibrinolysis).[8]
+The most abundant messenger cells are the leukocytes, specifically the macrophage and mesothelial cells.[6][7]
+Macrophages send a signal that attracts new mesothelial cells that re-epithelialize the entire injured peritoneal surface (as opposed to traditional wound healing that heals from edge to edge).
+This response goes through an immediate inflammatory phase, peaking on days 4 to 5.
+The presence of adhesions depends mainly on the balance of fibrin deposition to degradation (fibrinolysis).[8]

 A fibrin gel matrix is necessary for the formation of adhesions.
-Several enzyme systems work to break apart fibrin in the peritoneum that is protective against adhesions, such as tissue plasminogen activator (tPA), that can remove the fibrin gel matrix and subsequently reduce the incidence of adhesions.
-The extent of fibrinolysis and contact of damaged surfaces are key events in the determination of the extent of adhesion formation.
-Incomplete fibrinolysis and poor resorption of degradation products allow connective tissue scarring and adhesions to develop, ultimately allowing ingrowth of fibroblasts, capillaries, and nerves.[9]
+Several enzyme systems work to break apart fibrin in the peritoneum that is protective against adhesions, such as tissue plasminogen activator (tPA), which can remove the fibrin gel matrix and reduce the incidence of adhesions.
+The extent of fibrinolysis and contact with damaged surfaces are key factors in determining adhesion formation.
+Incomplete fibrinolysis and poor resorption of degradation products allow connective tissue scarring and adhesions to develop, ultimately allowing the ingrowth of fibroblasts, capillaries, and nerves.[9]

 History and Physical